tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

 Don't forget to use all samples, including train and test data in the step of finding alpha's
 {{% /tip %}}

 Now, you have a list of classifiers with different alpha and accuracy.
-Try the following code block to visualize the training and testing accuracies of different models versus alpha.
+The following code block to visualize the training and testing accuracies of different models versus alpha.

 {{% codeblock %}}
 ```Python